Multiway Junction Conditions: Booklets and Webs: Junction conditions in dilaton gravity

-The equations of motion have been shown to be equivalent under a Weyl transformation.
+The equations of motion have been shown to be equivalent under the change of frame~\eqref{metricWeyl}.
 In this section, we check the equivalence of the junction conditions before and after a transformation, which is less straightforward compared to the invariance of the equations of motion.
-This is because, as indicated by eq.\eqref{L-conformalL}, the conformal Lagrangian $\widetilde{\mathcal L}\,\widetilde\varepsilon$, differs from $\mathcal L\varepsilon$ by a boundary term, $\alpha d\,\nabla_\rho\partial^\rho\Phi^2$, which may have an impact on the junction condition.
+This is because, as indicated by Eq.~\eqref{L-conformalL}, the conformal Lagrangian $\widetilde{\mathcal L}\,\widetilde\varepsilon$, differs from $\mathcal L\varepsilon$ by a boundary term, $\alpha d\,\nabla_\rho\partial^\rho\Phi^2$, which may have an impact on the junction condition.
 To address this issue, we first use Stokes theorem to rewrite this boundary term